iamdtang/skaterdav85.github.io/teaching/2018/labs/sample-midterm.md

 * listing users
 * viewing a single user's details
-* creating a user
-* deleting a user
-* editing a user

 Use a Mirage factory and create randomized values for the following attributes using faker.js: